-Software Design - Course Outline SWEN 222: 2010 Trimester 2
+Software Design - Course Outline SWEN 222: 2013 Trimester 2

-This document sets out the workload and assessment requirements.
+This document sets out the workload and assessment requirements for SWEN 222.
 It also provides contact information for staff involved in the course.
 If the contents of this document are altered during the course, you will be advised of the change by an announcement in lectures and/or on the course web site.
 A printed copy of this document is held in the School Office.